 What if my car breaks down?

-We travel with several Mobile Workshop Teams, including a tow-truck, out on the road with us.
-That means, we’ve got highly experienced mechanics to assist you with any automotive issues you might run into along the road.
-We aim to keep you moving and get you to the finish.
+We travel with several Mobile Workshop Teams, including a tow-truck, so help is never far away.
+The highly experienced mechanics are there to assist you and keep you moving and get you to the finish.

 What does it cost?

 Costs are divided between fundraising and event costs.

 With 2 – 4 people per car, it’s easy to fundraise and we’re here to help!
 All donations go to Variety – the Children’s Charity – the Variety Bash is run by the charity FOR the charity.